 GORUCK Rucker 4.0 Review: A Bag Built To Last

 I first learned about rucking when training for a trip to Yosemite with college friends in 2018.
-There’s not many hills in Philly so I loaded a backpack with sand weights and extended my morning and afternoon walking commutes.
+There aren’t many hills in Philly so I loaded a backpack with sand weights and extended my morning and afternoon walking commutes.
 I loved it enough that I just kept the weight in there for the last 5 years.
 But the DIY version had plenty of issues so I figured it was time for an upgrade.

 After learning about GORUCK through books like The Comfort Crisis and Outlive I bit the bullet and got a Rucker, a Ruck Plate Carrier 3.0, and some plates.
 And I'm never going back.
-Today I'll review the GORUCK Rucker 4.0 (25L).
-This is the 4th generation of this backpack.
-This was created specifically for getting beat up during rucks and workouts.

 GORUCK Rucker 4.0: The Verdict